-3.3.
-Evaluating the Potential Function efficiently
+3.3 Evaluating the Potential Function efficiently

 This is the most time-consuming task in our algorithm.
-Profiling experiments have shown that more than 90 % of the CPU-time is spent in the routines for the computation of the intersection volume and the penetration depth.
+Profiling experiments have shown that more than 90 percent of the CPU-time is spent in the routines for the computation of the intersection volume and the penetration depth.
 Again, we consider the two dimensional case to illustrate the idea.

 First, we describe a method that decides whether two rectangles overlap.
-Afterwards, we slightly extend the method such that it also computes the penetration depth with only small additional effort.
+Afterwards we slightly modify that procedure by adding little costs so that it also tells us the penetration depth.
 At the end of this section, we illustrate how to compute the overlapping area.

-It can be easily shown that the definition of the penetration depth is equivalent to i.e., it is in the complement of the Minkowski sum of both sets.
+It can be easily shown that the definition of the penetration depth is equivalent to i.e. in the complement of the Minkowski sum of both sets.
 Actually, we do not compute any Minkowski sums here but use this technique to prove the correctness of our approach.

-$$\min\{|\vec{t}|: \vec{t} \in \overline{A \oplus (-B)}\},\tag{5}$$
+$$\min\{|\vec{t}|: \vec{t} \in A \oplus (-B)\},\$$

-By the definition of the penetration-depth of two rectangles $R_i$ and $R_j$ , the minimum is attained at the border B of the set $\overline{R_i \oplus (-R_j)}$ which is determined by at most eight constraints that are parallel to the sides of the two rectangles as seen in Fig. 8.
+By the definition of the penetration-depth of two rectangles R_i and R_j , the minimum is attained at the border B of the set $\overline{R_i \oplus (-R_j)}$ which is determined by at most eight constraints that are parallel to the sides of the two rectangles as seen in Fig. 8.